 Today, you only need one GPU for the optimal experience.
-In this article, I’ll provide a comprehensive answer to why dual graphics cards were (technically) better than one, alongside the pros and cons of dual and single-GPU systems.
+In this article, I’ll explain why dual graphics cards were (technically) better than one, alongside the pros and cons of dual and single-GPU systems.

 Before we dive any deeper, it is important to point out that dual graphics cards are, to some point, a thing of the past.
 Most games today do not support SLI (more on that later), and a single high-end card can easily beat two.

-Your graphics card(s) play a vital role in creating the ultimate gaming experience.
-More game data means more detail and more detail means higher-quality resolution.
+Your graphics card(s) are vital in creating the ultimate gaming experience.
+More game data means more detail, and more detail means higher-quality resolution.

 Larger games store more content, including high-resolution assets and thousands of 4K textures.
-It only makes sense to have a setup that can process this data smoothly and efficiently.
+Having a setup that can process this data smoothly and efficiently makes sense.